 Number of players: Solo / online multiplayer

 Long-term motivation: medium

 Platforms: PC, Playstation 4, Xbox One

 The bottom line of what I have about The Catch is easy to put into words.
 The graphics are not the yellow of the egg, but in the simulation area they belong to the best of what I've seen so far.
 The fighting or fishing mechanics are intuitive and the variety of venues means that it will take you time to learn a number of different fishing methods.
 Put simply, this is arguably the most recommended fishing game on PC, Playstation 4 and Xbox One that the genre currently has to offer.
 Because: Dovetail Games actually managed to get me excited about fishing with The Catch.

-This is particularly successful thanks to the motivating XP mechanics - and of course the “boss fights”, i.e. boss fish.
-Successfully pulling the legendary chunks out of the virtual water should also encourage many non-anglers to try out the bait.
-Quite often you will actually get stuck with The Catch: Carp and Coarse, not forever, but for a few hours.
-Not least because the beautiful natural surroundings invite you to linger.
+In particular, this is achieved through the motivating XP mechanics - and of course the "boss fights", i.e. boss fish.
+Successfully pulling the legendary chunk out of the virtual water should also encourage many a non-angler to try casting the bait.
+Not infrequently you will actually get stuck with The Catch: Carp and Coarse, not forever, but for a few hours.
+Not least because the pretty natural surroundings invite you to linger.

 The Catch: Carp and Coarse has to be denied that it is suitable for the masses.
 It is a game for lovers, but it can offer its narrowly defined target group the fun that they expect - with deductions in the B-grade at least.
 One has to criticize the poorly detailed character models, as well as the repetitive fishing activities.
 The drill often feels the same: fish swims to the left, fish swims to the right, the camera holds onto it, the eye is irritated.